yufree/daily/content/about.md

 # Features

-- Real daily update and you could use RSS reader to find entries of the old posts
+- Real daily update and you could use RSS reader or click archive to find entries of the old posts

 - No AD